epsylon3/odbgscript/doc/ReadMe.txt

 REPL addr, find, repl, len
 --------------------------
-Replace find with repl starting att addr for len bytes.
+Replace "find" with "repl" starting at "addr" for "len" bytes.
 Wildcards are allowed
 Example:
 	repl eip, #6a00#, #6b00#, 10